 EPISODE 1 – WORKOUT

-In this novella mystery miniseries, a muscular fitness trainer is working hard to build up his clientele so he can increase his income.
+In this fascinating novella mystery miniseries, a muscular fitness trainer is working to build up his clientele, until interrupted by a sinister plot.

 Michael Baskin is a 23-year-old fitness instructor and former high-school football player.
 His morning routine includes a vigorous mixture of cardio and weightlifting at home.
 He follows this with a half liter of water, a bowl of oatmeal with bananas, and a protein smoothie.
 Then he showers before heading to personal training appointments.

 His 9 AM appointment is with 32-year-old Athena Morgan at the Strength and Fit gym.
 She jogs about 2 miles, three days per week, but hired Michael to help with strength training.
 She wants more muscle definition in her arms and back.

 Michael next visits Omar Jackson, a 37-year-old recent hip replacement patient, at a nearby public park.
 They do some stretching before walking around a clay track across the street from Mr. Jackson’s home.
 This gives Mr. Jackson a chance to share stories about his children.

 Michael eats a healthy salad while checking news and social media contacts on his smartphone.
 After lunch, he heads back to the Strength and Fit gym.
 There, Michael assists modest 38-year-old Carmen Hermanez with hydrotherapy as part of her rehabilitation from an automobile accident.
 She injured her back and received spinal cortisone injections.
 Michael hangs around for a couple of hours afterwards to possibly signup additional clients.